poetapp/documentation/process/testing.md

 ### Definitions

 It's important that we have a shared understanding when we use terms like "functional test", since they might have different meanings for each of us based on our past experience.
-This is a condensed version of [Eric's article](https://www.sitepoint.com/javascript-testing-unit-functional-integration/) just for our reference (please read the whole article), and to put us all on the same page when we talk about tests.
+This is a condensed version of [Eric Elliott's article](https://www.sitepoint.com/javascript-testing-unit-functional-integration/) just for our reference (please read the whole article), and to put us all on the same page when we talk about tests.

 >Unit tests, integration tests, and functional tests are all types of automated tests which form essential cornerstones of continuous delivery.
 Each type of test has a unique role to play.
 Use all of them, and make sure you can run each type of test suite in isolation from the others.
 >